 A 'disclosed principal' is a principal, whether identified or unidentified, whose existence as principal is known at the time of the transaction to the person dealing with the agent (namely, the third party).
 An 'undisclosed principal' is a principal whose existence as principal is not known at the time of the transaction to the person dealing with the agent.
 In cases of undisclosed agency, the principal may usually bring an action as well as the agent, unless the contract includes some express or implied provision that preludes the principal from doing so.
-The doctrine of undisclosed agency has been severely criticized as being anomalous as it is in breach of the rules of privity (since it allows the bringing of an action by someone who was not a party to the contract) and is unfair to the contracting party who is not aware of the identity of the person with whom he is contracting.
+The doctrine of undisclosed agency has been severely criticized as being anomalous as it is in breach of the rules of privity (since it allows the bringing of an action by someone who was not a party to the contract) and is unfair to the contracting.
 It is, however, often justified on the basis of commercial interests.